 Thus, healthy eating habits must become a priority, as the aftermath of hunger can have an impact on your relationships, your work, and your overall well being.
 You also want to keep that inner monster tamed, especially if you are someone who already has a tendency to lose your temper without the assistance of hunger.
+There are many healthier alternatives nowadays due to the increase of health issues related to an excess of food.
+There are cottage cheese health benefits, as well as meat health benefits, as long as they are prepared correctly.
 Anger has a reputation of wreaking havoc in our lives when we have trouble managing and regulating it.
-Romantic relationships, friendships and careers have all been compromised due to anger being left untreated.
+Romantic relationships, friendships, and careers have all been compromised due to anger being left untreated.

 Anger is a normal, human emotion AND it is also an emotion that is often ill-managed.
 If we don’t make an effort to regulate this emotion, it can turn into AGGRESSION.
 Aggression is a behavior that can create chaos around us, hurting those we love and hurting ourselves.
 Examples are, raising your voice at others, cursing, throwing things, slamming doors, breaking objects or going as far as physically hurting someone else.